shehabshalan/APITOAPI/README.md

 # .NET API microservice
 This project implements microservice by connecting APIs.
 The second API utalizes httpClientFactory to call the first API which acts a source where it gets its data from https://postcodes.io/.
+CRUD operations are persisted in a Postgres database.